 At the point in time when this site was designed, Abervon was on my mind a lot, and was something I identified with.
 It was the genesis of Abervon from scrawled maps and hand-written notes to electronic text and CAD drawings that earned for me a place in the world of legitimate game design - it only made sense that as my life and livelihood moved into the internet age that Abervon metamorphose again.
 As the World Wide Web was born, I was wading through a very difficult time in my life, one which found me struggling to rise from the ashes of a divorce.
 I was certain that the high fantasy of Abervon was pretty much all that was left of the youthful enthusiasm I lost with my failed marriage (or so I thought at the time.
 I have proven pretty resilient).
 So, from all the possible names I could come up with for a personal domain name, Abervon was it.
 And it has stuck better than any other name I've come up with since.
 I Hope you enjoy your visit.
 If not, there is always google.

 I've been a technician who has worked on multimillion dollar satellites.
 I've slaved for companies with managers who had no guts and little heart.
 I cut pulpwood, cleaned a slaughterhouse and served coffee as a minimum wage barista.
 I've run a couple of my own companies, with marginal success.
 I've been a writer and RPG designer, directed plot for a LARP in a major city.
 I've been single, married, and divorced.
-I have a grown son, a young daughter and a baby girl.
+I have a grown son and two daughters.
 I've been well-off enough to live comfortably - and unemployed and poor enough to find out who my friends really are.